ahmadachaji123/Real-time-Graphs-website-based-on-firebase-as-a-database/README.md

-Real time Graphs that demonstrate the temperature, humidity, oxygen, and heart rate data.
-Those data are coming from the online database from Firebase.
+Real-time graphs display temperature, humidity, oxygen, and heart rate data.
-Those graphs shows the value and the time of each reading.
+These data are retrieved from an online Firebase database.
+The graphs show both the value and the timestamp of each reading.
+The code automatically deletes data older than seven days, ensuring that only data from the past seven days are displayed.
-This code will delet automatically the old data (data less then 7 days), in other wordes it will demonstrate the data of the last seven days only.